koimad/Ansible-Kubernetes/README.md

     or
     pip3.8 install jmespath --user
 ```

+## Generate GPG Certificate for using Nexus as a YUM Proxy for Google's Yum Repository for Kubernetes
+If you need to use Nexus as a Proxy repository for the Google Kubernetes Yum Packages then the Repository needs to be setup with a PGP key as below.

+1. Generate a GPG key
+<pre><code>
+    gpg --gen-key
+</code></pre>

+2. Export the public gpg key
+<pre><code>
+    gpg --armor --output RPM-GPG-KEY-google --export <i>email specified at step 1</i>
+</code></pre>

+3. Export the private gpg key.
+<pre><code>
+    gpg --armor --output RPM-GPG-KEY-google.secret --export-secret-key <i>email specified at step 1</i>
+</code></pre>

+4. Add the priave key to the Nexus Repo

+5. Add the password for the key to the nexus repo

+6. Copy the public key into the install-k8s role in the files folder, update role if name of file changed.

 ## Container Repo SSL Certificate & Ports Considerations
 The playbook configures Calico CNI to use a local Nexus container repo.
 The following needs to be considered when using this playbook